AqwamCreates/DataPredict-Neural/docs/API/Models/GenerativeAdversarialNetworkBaseModel.md

 ```

-BaseGenerativeAdversarialNetwork:setDiscriminator(Discriminator: ContainerObject)
+GenerativeAdversarialNetworkBaseModel:setDiscriminatorModel(DiscriminatorModel: ContainerObject)

 ```

 #### Parameters:

-* Discriminator: The discriminator model to be set in the generative adversarial network.
+* DiscriminatorModel: The discriminator model to be set in the generative adversarial network.

 ### setGenerator()

 ```

-BaseGenerativeAdversarialNetwork:setGenerator(Generator: ContainerObject)
+GenerativeAdversarialNetworkBaseModel:setGenerator(GeneratorModel: ContainerObject)

 ```

 #### Parameters:

-* Generator: The generator model to be set in the generative adversarial network.
+* GeneratorModel: The generator model to be set in the generative adversarial network.

-### getDiscriminator()
+### getDiscriminatorModel()

 ```

-BaseGenerativeAdversarialNetwork:getDiscriminator(): ContainerObject
+GenerativeAdversarialNetworkBaseModel:getDiscriminator(): ContainerObject

 ```

 #### Returns:

-* Discriminator: The discriminator model currently set in the generative adversarial network.
+* DiscriminatorModel: The discriminator model currently set in the generative adversarial network.

 ### getGenerator()

 ```

-BaseGenerativeAdversarialNetwork:getGenerator(): ContainerObject
+GenerativeAdversarialNetworkBaseModel:getGenerator(): ContainerObject

 ```

 #### Returns:

-* Generator: The generator model currently set in the generative adversarial network.
+* GeneratorModel: The generator model currently set in the generative adversarial network.

 ### setDiscriminatorSeedFeatureTensor()

 ```

-BaseGenerativeAdversarialNetwork:setDiscriminatorSeedFeatureTensor(discriminatorSeedFeatureTensor: tensor, doNotDeepCopy: boolean)
+GenerativeAdversarialNetworkBaseModel:setDiscriminatorSeedFeatureTensor(discriminatorSeedFeatureTensor: tensor, doNotDeepCopy: boolean)

 ```